dylan-gp/AboutUsStartUp/README.md

 ## Instructions

-For this project you will recreate the Genius Plaza [About Us Page](https://www.geniusplaza.com/en/aboutus/).
+For this project you will recreate the Genius Plaza [About Us Page](https://www.geniusplaza.com/en/aboutus/) (header and footer excluded.)
 You will need the following:

 * employee data endpoint: https://gp-frontend-exam.herokuapp.com/get_employees